Monthly Accounting for Estonian Startups

 Start with RTJ — switch to IFRS when raising Series A

 For pre-seed and seed stage startups, preparing accounts under Estonian RTJ is simpler and cheaper.
-When approaching a Series A (typically €2M+), investors will request IFRS-compliant accounts.
-Switching from RTJ to IFRS requires restating prior periods — the earlier you set up proper double-entry accounting, the easier the restatement will be.
+When approaching a Series A (typically €2M+), investors will request IFRS-compliant accounts for their due diligence.
+Switching from RTJ to IFRS requires restating prior periods — this is manageable if your historical records are clean.
+The earlier you set up proper double-entry accounting under a consistent standard, the easier the restatement will be.
+If you already have an international lead investor at seed stage who requires IFRS, start with IFRS from incorporation.

 Section 2 — Share Capital and Equity Events